jthmiller/jthmiller.github.io/_pages/results.md

 "... robust principal-component analysis (RPCA) addresses sparsity and compositionality; compositional tensor factorization (CTF) addresses sparsity, compositionality, and repeated measure study designs; and UniFrac incorporates phylogenetic information.
 Here we introduce a strategy of incorporating phylogenetic information into RPCA and CTF.
 The resulting methods, phylo-RPCA, and phylo-CTF, provide substantial improvements over state-of-the-art methods in terms of discriminatory power of underlying clustering https://pmc.ncbi.nlm.nih.gov/articles/PMC9238373/

-The qurro interactive plots are to explore the log fold change abundance of the features loading on the axis of each PCoA.
-The features can be plotted for groups of the samples (grouped by a meatadata column) or along a continous variable (eg: Salinity)
+The qurro interactive plots are to explore the log fold change abundance of the features loading on each axis of the PCoA.
+The features can be plotted for groups of samples (grouped by a meatadata column) or along a continous variable (eg: Salinity)

 Explore the phylogenetic tree of ASVs alongside the rpca ordination: [phylo-empress](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/nerrs/core-metrics-results/phylogenetic/phylo-empress.qzv)